Silberengel/wikistr/deployment/BUILD_AND_DEPLOY_GUIDE.md

 - Proxies requests to external sites (like BibleGateway) for OpenGraph metadata fetching

 The proxy is configured in `docker-compose.yml` for local development and must be deployed as a separate Docker container on the cloud server (see Cloud Deployment section above).

+#### AsciiDoctor Server Service

+The AsciiDoctor server runs in a Docker container alongside the theme containers.
+It's a Ruby service that:

+- Listens on port 8091 (configurable via `ASCIIDOCTOR_PORT` environment variable)
+- Handles CORS for `*.imwald.eu` domains (configurable via `ASCIIDOCTOR_ALLOW_ORIGIN`)
+- Provides PDF and EPUB conversion endpoints (`/convert/pdf` and `/convert/epub`)

+The server is configured in `docker-compose.yml` for local development and must be deployed as a separate Docker container on the cloud server.
+Build the image first using `Dockerfile.asciidoctor`.

 #### OG Proxy URL Configuration